ez-connect/hugo-theme/README.md

 Hugo uses the `content` directory for building pages, each directory is a section.

+### Seperate SCSS/JS for a section

+- `assets/scss/main.scss` — used for all pages
+- `assets/scss/<section>.scss` — load for that `section` only if it exists
+- `assets/js/main.js` — used for all pages
+- `assets/js/<section>.js` — used for that `section` only if it exists

+For example, for overwrite the home page:

+- Write your SCSS in `assets/scss/sections/home/*.scss`
+- Import them into `assets/scss/home.scss`
+- Write your JS code in `assets/js/sections/home/*.js`
+- Import them into `assets/js/home.js`

 ### Templates

  Hugo uses Go’s `html/template` and `text/template` libraries as the basis for the templating. [^6]